Singapore bank DBS starts trading on London Metal Exchange

 “Metals are an essential enabler to achieve a sustainable future, and as global demand for the commodity continues to grow exponentially, so will expectations on the industry’s sustainability standards,” said Tan Su Shan, DBS’ Group Head of Institutional Banking.

-The 144-year-old LME, owned by Hong Kong Exchanges and Clearing Ltd. (0388.HK), is the world's oldest and biggest marketplace for industrial metals and Europe's last open-outcry trading floor.
+The 144-year-old LME, owned by Hong Kong Exchanges and Clearing Ltd., is the world’s oldest and biggest marketplace for industrial metals and Europe’s last open-outcry trading floor.

 Our Standards: The Thomson Reuters Trust Principles.